Spreading Models in Banach Space Theory: -spreading models are not -iterated spreading models

-In this chapter we construct two spaces, a non reflexive and a reflexive one, which show that for $k>1$, the strong $k$-order spreading models are a distinct subclass of the $k$-order ones.
+In this chapter we construct two spaces, a non reflexive and a reflexive one, which show that for $k>1$, the $k$-iterated spreading models are a distinct subclass of the ones of order $k$.
 We first present and study a general class of norms.
 The desired examples are special cases of that class.